py2ai/py2ai.github.io/_posts/2022-01-17-Make-GUI-With-Matplotlib-And-PyQt5-Video-Audio.md

 ---
+categories:
+- GUI tutorial series
+description: How to plot audio and video from opencv matplotlib and PyQt5
+featured-img: 2022-01-17-plot-vi
+keywords:
+- PyQt5 video GUI
+- PyQt5 audio plot
+- OpenCV video display
+- Matplotlib audio visualization
+- Python GUI tutorial
+- Start and stop buttons PyQt5
+- Live audio plotting PyQt5
+- Video playback PyQt5
 layout: post
-title: PytQt5 Video and Audio GUI with start and stop buttons
-categories: [GUI tutorial series]
 mathjax: true
-featured-img: 2022-01-17-plot-vi
-description: How to plot audio and video from opencv matplotlib and PyQt5
 tags:
 - PyQt5
 - GUI
 - Audio
 - Video
 - OpenCV
 - Matplotlib
 - Tutorial
 - Python
-keywords:
-  - PyQt5 video GUI
-  - PyQt5 audio plot
-  - OpenCV video display
-  - Matplotlib audio visualization
-  - Python GUI tutorial
-  - Start and stop buttons PyQt5
+title: PytQt5 Video and Audio GUI with start and stop buttons
-  - Live audio plotting PyQt5
-  - Video playback PyQt5
 ---

 Hello friends, this tutorial is about displaying mp4 video and its audio plot on the same GUI.
 This is part 16 of the PyQt5 learning series.
 More details about making the backbone-gui is available here https://pyshine.com/PyQt5-Live-Audio-GUI-with-Start-and-Stop/.
 Below are two files: main.ui and gui.py.
 Put both in same directory and